-The Absolute Best Places To Find Shoes A Size 10 Or Over, According To 115 People With Bigger Feet
+The Absolute Best Places To Find Shoes A Size 10 Or Over

 There's no version of shopping that isn't at least a little bit frustrating for those involved.
 If your particular size is less available in stores, this can make the process even more infuriating.
 Whether you're petite, tall, plus size, somewhere in between it all, or a combination of categories, finding clothes that fit can seem impossible sometimes.
 Bustle's The Fitting Room took the results of a survey that asked more than 400 people what they thought about shopping, sizing, and the intersection of the two and turned the results into stories that highlighted people's thoughts about shopping.
 But it wasn't just limited to clothing.